 - A profile is never motionless before our eyes, but it constantly appears and disappears.
 On account of the persistency of an image upon the retina, moving objects constantly multiply themselves; their form changes like rapid vibrations… …To paint a human figure you must not paint it; you must render the whole of its surrounding atmosphere.

-* Umberto Boccioni, source of his artist quotes on futurist painting art & sculpture: ‘Manifesto of Futurist Painters’, Boccioni, Carrà, Russolo, 1912; as quoted in “Futurism”, ed.
+* his artist statement on motion of things in Futuristic painting and perception: ‘Manifesto of Futurist Painters’, Boccioni, Carrà, Russolo, 1912; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-172 (painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; his famous futurist painting ‘City rises’; some links for more biography facts and images of Boccioni’s art at the bottom)
+172

 - How is it possible still to see the human face pink, now that our life, redoubled by noctambulism, has multiplied our perceptions as colourists?
 The human face is yellow, red, green, blue, violet.